Shirdi Sai: Reception

 The film received mixed to positive reviews with most reviewers hailing Nagarjuna's performance as one of his best and major plus point of this film.
 He received wide critical acclaim for his work in this film.
 Popular Telugu movie reviewing website idle brain gave a positive review stating "Nagarjuna epitomized Shirdi Sai Baba with his perfect portrayal of the sadguru.
 His pure eyes, calmness in the face and authentic body language makes us all fall in love with his character.
 Nagarjuna is extraordinary in climax episode with a white beard.
 Nagarjuna will get awards for his exceptional work.
 Since it’s a bio-pic, Shirdi Sai should not be viewed like a commercial film.
 Everyone of us has the curiosity to know more about Sai Baba.
 We might have read some books.
 But none of these readings give us a complete picture on life and times of Sai Baba.
 The film Sai Baba attempts to tell the world about the making of an enlightened man called Sai Baba who is revered as a God today.
 You may watch Shirdi Sai with an academic interest.".

-Rediff gave a positive review and rated 3 on a scale of 5, stating "Nagarjuna steals the show as Shirdi Sai.
+Rediff.com gave a positive review and rated 3 on a scale of 5, stating "Nagarjuna steals the show as Shirdi Sai.
 He exudes serenity and tranquillity necessary for portraying such a role.
 The calmness in his face and body language and the compassion in his eyes are remarkable.
 Shirdi Sai is yet another feather in Nagarjuna's cap after Annamayya and Sriramadasu.
 The film has a shot of the sanctum at Shirdi as a bonus for followers of the sage!"